Citation, DOI and article data

-Large amounts of fluid can be present on supine films with minimal imaging changes, as the fluid is dependent and collects posteriorly.
+Large amounts of fluid can be present on supine films with minimal imaging changes, as the fluid is dependant and collects posteriorly.
 There is no meniscus, and only a veil-like increased density of the hemithorax may be visible.
 It is therefore especially difficult to identify similar sized bilateral effusions as the density of the lungs will be similar.

 Ultrasound allows the detection of small amounts of pleural locular fluid, with positive identification of amounts as small as 3-5 mL, that cannot be identified by radiographs, which is only capable of detecting volumes above 50 mL of liquid.
-Contrary to the radiological method, ultrasound allows an easy differentiation of loculated pleural fluid and thickened pleura.
+Contrary to the radiological method, ultrasound allows easy differentiation of loculated pleural fluid and thickened pleura.
 Moreover, it is effective in guiding thoracentesis (thoracocentesis), even in small fluid collections 4.

 When viewed in a coronal plane, with the ultrasound transducer at the mid to posterior axillary line, the space above the hemidiaphragm is typically occupied by an artifactual reflection of hepatic (or splenic) architecture, with inspiratory obscuration of the (projected location of) the posterior costophrenic sulcus as the lung descends.
 The spine is also obscured as it extends into the thorax.
 One may observe how, with the collection of fluid superior to the hemidiaphragm 13:

 - the space above the hemidiaphragm does not mirror the echogenicity of the liver